itsashutoshdubey/testline/README.md

 # Quiz App with Gamification
+Here's the link for video of App Walkthrough and images of UI of app https://drive.google.com/drive/folders/1jkRRHrEEXT-frC-Ux_AwgMQrPVAGIYaV?usp=sharing

 This is a quiz app made with Flutter.
 The app features a gamified experience where users can answer quiz questions, check their progress on leaderboards, and adjust settings.